danboykis/cljhash/README.md

 # cljhash

 A [Guava](https://github.com/google/guava) based library for hashing clojure edn.
 This library is inspired by [aesahaettr ](https://github.com/aphyr/aesahaettr) but with less ambitious goals and easier spelling.
+The hash of clojure's edn should be independent of JVM architecture and Object.hashCode implementations.

 ## Usage